ovanr/Typed-MLP/README.md

 # Typed-MLP

-A depentently type MLP network with Back Propagation learning
+A dependently type MLP network with Back Propagation learning